 Command Syntax Description [SOURce:]INITial <n> Sets source output settings initialization mode.
 This command in combination with the "OUTPut[:STATe]:AUTO" command allows the unattended resumption of a test station after a power failure.
 Note: This condition is potentially hazardous and should be used with caution.</n>

 [SOURce:]INITial? = ON Set points of the unit at power on will be the last set after power off.
 The set points affected by this command are: - Frequency - Voltage AC1 - Voltage AC2 - Voltage AC3

 - 0 - 0 - 0

-- Form (THREE , SPLIT or SINGLE) - Range (High or Low) - Compatibility Mode (UPC or NORMAL)
+- 0 - Form (THREE , SPLIT or SINGLE) - Range (High or Low) - Compatibility Mode (UPC or NORMAL)

 [SOURce:]INITial? = OFF Set points of the unit at power on will have a default value of: - Frequency = 60Hz - Voltage AC1 = 0V - Voltage AC2 = 0V - Voltage AC3 = 0V - 0 - 0 - 0 - Form = THREE - Range = HIGH - Compatibility = NORMAL

 Parameters < 0 OFF 1 ON >

 Parameter Format

 Example :INIT ON

 Query Format [SOURce:]INITial?

 Returned Data Format

 Query Example INIT?

 0

-Command Syntax Description Parameters Parameter Format Example Query Format Returned Data Format Query Example [SOURce:]RANGe Selects high or low voltage range.
-Although the LMX Series® has only a single voltage range, this commands allows simulation of a dual range AC voltage source which is more familiar to some users.
+Command Syntax Description Parameters Parameter Format [SOURce:]RANGe Selects high or low voltage range.
+Although the LMX Series ® has only a single voltage range, this commands allows simulation of a dual range AC voltage source which is more familiar to some users.
 Despite this virual low range capability, no actual physical range change takes places so the output is never interrupted.
-Note: When switching from HIGH to LOW range, the output voltage may be reduced to the highest available voltage on the low range. &lt; 0 LOW 1 HIGH &gt; RANG HIGH [SOURce:]RANGe?
-RANG?
+Note: When switching from HIGH to LOW range, the output voltage may be reduced to the highest available voltage on the low range. < 0 LOW 1 HIGH >

+Example RANG HIGH

+Query Format Returned Data Format [SOURce:]RANGe?

+Query Example RANG?

 1

+Command Syntax [SOURce:]RAMP#

-Command Syntax Description [SOURce:]RAMP# Sets voltage slew rate for selected phase number or for all phases if no phase number is specified.
+Description Sets voltage slew rate for selected phase number or for all phases if

-Parameters Slew rate
+. no phase number is specified.

-Parameter Format <nr2></nr2>
+Parameters Parameter Format Slew rate <nr2></nr2>

 Example SOUR:RAMP3 10.5

 Query Format [SOURce:]RAMP#?

-Description Returns voltage slew rate setting for specified phase (1, 2 or 3) or for phase 1 (A) if no phase number is specified.
+Description Returns voltage slew rate setting for specified phase (1, 2 or 3) or for

+phase 1 (A) if no phase number is specified.

 Returned Data Format

 Query Example SOUR:RAMP3?

 10.5000

-Command Syntax [SOURce:]UPDATEPHase

-Description Set the phase angle at which programmed voltage changes on phase A will take place.
+Command Syntax [SOURce:]UPDATEPHase Set the phase angle at which programmed voltage changes on phase

+Description A will take place.
 This applies to output on and off phase angle placement as well.
-Available range is from 0° through 360.0° inclusive.
-Values higher than 360.0° will be truncated to 360.0000° automatically.
+Available range is from 0° through 360.0°

+inclusive.
+Values higher than 360.0° will be truncated to 360.0000°

+automatically.

 Parameters < 0.0000 - 360.0000 >

-Parameter Format <nr2></nr2>

-Example UPDATEPH 90.00
+Parameter Format Example <nr2> UPDATEPH 90.00</nr2>

 Query Format [SOURce:]UPDATEPHase?

 Returned Data Format <nr2></nr2>

 Query Example SOURce:UPDATEPH?

-90.0000
+· · 90.0000

-50.0000

-8.7.2 Voltage Programming Commands
+8.8.2 Voltage Programming Commands